Belfast Telegraph and Sunday Life journalists to vote on industrial action

 “Unfortunately, because of the company’s stance, that attempt has so far failed.”

-“We have not had a pay rise, other than one per cent in 2016, in over 10 years,” the staffer told The Irish Times.
+“We have not had a pay rise, other than 1 per cent in 2016, in more than 10 years,” the staffer told The Irish Times.

 Mr McGuinness said: “The message to the company is simple – Belfast Telegraph and Sunday Life journalists deserve a pay rise and they should be paid extra when they take on a more senior role.